OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 In general, if a PRNG is not advertised as being cryptographically secure (e.g. `java.util.Random`), then it is probably a statistical PRNG and should not be used in security-sensitive contexts.
 Pseudo-random number generators [can produce predictable numbers](https://www.securecoding.cert.org/confluence/display/java/MSC63-J.+Ensure+that+SecureRandom+is+properly+seeded "Proper seeding of SecureRandom") if the generator is known and the seed can be guessed.
 A 128-bit seed is a good starting point for producing a "random enough" number.

 Once an attacker knows what type of weak pseudo-random number generator (PRNG) is used, it can be trivial to write a proof-of-concept to generate the next random value based on previously observed ones, as it was [done for Java Random](https://franklinta.com/2014/08/31/predicting-the-next-math-random-in-java/ "Predicting the next Math.random() in Java").
 In case of very weak custom random generators it may be possible to observe the pattern statistically.
-Although the recommended approach would anyway be to decompile the APK and inspect the algorithm.
+Although the recommended approach would anyway be to decompile the app and inspect the algorithm.

 ## Testing for Symmetric Cryptography Using Hardcoded Keys (MSTG-CRYPTO-1)